 Certificate of Appreciation- This certificate was received in recognition of the St. Louis Cardinals valuable contribution to reclaiming and providing food for The Bridge.

 - Implemented composting and glass recycling programs

-- Established regular donations to Operation Food Search totaling a value of $104,655 worth of food to feed St. Louis's less fortunate
+- Established regular donations to Operation Food Search totaling a value of 9.73 tons of food to feed St. Louis's less fortunate

 - Major League Baseball Benchmarking- Green Track - This is a program to further formalize, enhance, and make more efficient the greening initiatives implemented across Major League Baseball.

 - Ameren Missouri Business Energy Efficiency Retro-commissioning project

 - 1st Annual Green Week- including the e-cycling event - Hosted a green week filled with events focused on many programs that the St. Louis Cardinals have in place to operate Busch Stadium in an environmentally responsible manner.
 Over 158 tons of electronics were recycled during the e-cycling event.

 - 4AGreenerGame Ballpark Experience - This program is designed to: inform participants about what the Cardinals are doing at Busch Stadium to help the environment; encourage participants to follow the three R's - reduce, reuse, recycle - in order to become good stewards of the earth; engage participants in three different hands-on activities, each emphasizing one of the three R's.

 - LED Lights - The St. Louis Cardinals have partnered with PLANLEDTM to install a new, state-of-the-art lighting system in Busch Stadium.
 The new lights will improve the visual experience for players and guests as well as reducing operating and energy costs.
 The system will have the highest, true-to-life color rendering in an outdoor sports venue.

 - Herb Garden - We have expanded our Herb Garden located on the Terrace Level.
 New this year, mushrooms will be growing for the 2019 season.